segmentio/http_to_nsq/Readme.md

  Publishes HTTP requests to NSQD.

+## About

+ Useful for things like creating an end-point for CI web hooks.

  Currently only JSON bodies are supported, this may be converted to a blob later, but base64 is meh, so for now JSON is it!

 ## Usage